-A living will is a written document that allows you to specify which medical treatments you want to accept and which you want to refuse if you are not able to communicate your wishes—specifically about life-sustaining treatments.
+A living will is a written document that tells what medical treatments you want performed if you are not able to communicate them yourself.
+These wishes are usually about life-sustaining procedures.
+This fact sheet will cover the following:

-If you have no one to choose as a health care agent, you may want to write a living will so that your medical wishes and decisions are clear.
-In the event that you are unable to speak or communicate, your wishes can then be read and honored by members of your health care team.
+If you are unable to speak or communicate, your living will can be read and honored by members of your health care team.

 In a living will document, you must include the following: